-TIP: The next Long Night of Museums will take place on 18 May 2019, when more than 50 museums and exhibition halls in the city will put on a varied programme of dance, exhibition and the culinary arts from 6:00 p.m. to 2:00 a.m.
+TIP: Every year the Long Night of Museums takes place, when more than 50 museums and exhibition halls in the city will put on a varied programme of dance, exhibition and the culinary arts from 6:00 p.m. to 2:00 a.m.
+More information

 Kunsthalle Hamburg I More information

 St. Michael’s Church, colloquially called “Michel”, is a landmark of the city.
 The tower of the Protestant baroque church has a platform offering incomparable views over Hamburg.